creyD/dmv/README.md

 # How to contribute

+Before you write a feature or change a design element, please create a GitHub Issue and check in with others.
+Somebody else is possibly working on it already!

 - Step 1: Create a fork, start your work
+- Step 1.1: Please write clean and readable code
+- Step 1.2: Try to use as few libraries as possible but as much as you need
 - Step 2: Test your code properly
 - Step 3: Document your code (how it works and what others should use)
 - Step 3.1 (optional): You may add yourself to the 'Contributors' list